JimDesu/basis-lang/spec.md

 **Sibling buffer-backed types subsume to their common ancestor without peer-conversion.** Two domains parented at `Int32` &mdash; `Inches` and `Centimeters` &mdash; are mutually incomparable as types; they do not implicitly convert to each other.
 Each individually subsumes upward through the shared `Int32` ancestor: a context expecting `Int32` accepts either; a context expecting `[4]` accepts either.
 A context expecting `Inches` rejects a `Centimeters` value, and a context expecting `Centimeters` rejects an `Inches` value.
 The sibling-to-common-ancestor pattern is what makes domain hierarchies usable for unit-style refinements without admitting silent unit conversions.

 The subsumption is **type-acceptance, not value-rewriting**.
 The bytes are unchanged at the upcast boundary; the static analysis accepts the value at the broader type.
-Methods and class dictionaries are selected at each slot boundary based on the slot's declared type at that point &mdash; different types may interpret the same bytes differently, and a dictionary constructed at any class-typed slot boundary reflects that boundary's slot type rather than any earlier slot type the value passed through.
+Methods and concept dictionaries are selected at each slot boundary based on the slot's declared type at that point &mdash; different types may interpret the same bytes differently, and a dictionary constructed at any concept-typed slot boundary reflects that boundary's slot type rather than any earlier slot type the value passed through.
 (A witness-*annotated* slot, &sect;9.23, refines rather than breaks this rule: the annotation is part of the slot's declared type, and it demands proof that the arriving value's witness matches &mdash; carrying knowledge forward through declared types, never consulting history.)
-The rule for when buffer-backed dispatch identity is captured at a class-typed slot, and the conditions under which a child type's identity carries through to dispatch versus is lost in transit through intermediate non-class-typed buffer-backed parameters, is in &sect;9.18.
+The rule for when buffer-backed dispatch identity is captured at a concept-typed slot, and the conditions under which a child type's identity carries through to dispatch versus is lost in transit through intermediate non-concept-typed buffer-backed parameters, is in &sect;9.18.

 The subsumption rule is one-directional: child to parent, never the reverse.
 A value of a parent type does not implicitly become a child value.
 Constructing a child value from a parent value requires an explicit constructor invocation (&sect;3.9), which the typechecker recognizes as a deliberate cross-type movement.